-- 1. 3.0% average wage index increase in the year to March 2022 - 2.
+- 1. 4.3% average wage index increase in the year to 31 March 2023. - 2.
 Notional Tax of 10% of Stipend.
 No deduction for proportion of manse used for church purposes.
 This will not vary by region. - 3.
 PAYE calculation presumes tax code "M".
 For other tax codes, please refer to the appropriate PAYE tables. - 4.
-Beneficiary Fund minister contributions are 5% of stipend (including Seniority Allowance) i.e., NOT based on taxable income - 5.
-Housing allowance calculated as \$500 per week (assumed market rental).
-This is an example only; regional variations will vary the assumed market value.
-Please use the figure that should be an accurate reflection of what is appropriate for your manse in your area.
+Beneficiary Fund minister contributions are 5% of stipend (including Seniority Allowance) i.e. NOT based on taxable income - 5.
+The ESCT rate may change if the minister has income from other sources it is based on their total taxable income for the previous year. - 6.
+Housing allowance in Scenario 2 above calculated as \$500 per week (assumed market rental).
+This is an example only, allowances will vary by region.
+Please use a figure that provides an accurate reflection of what is appropriate for your manse in your area.